The Beast Must Die (TV series)

-The Beast Must Die is a 2021 British thriller television series based on the novel of the same name by Nicholas Blake, adapted for television by Gaby Chiappe.
-It centers on a mother's grief for her son who was killed in car accident.
-She takes matters into her own hands by posing as a novelist to ingratiate herself into the family of the man whom she believed to be responsible for her son's death.
+The Beast Must Die is a British thriller television series based on the novel of the same name by Nicholas Blake, adapted for television by Gaby Chiappe.
+It centres on a mother's grief for her son who was killed in a car accident.
+She takes matters into her own hands by posing as a novelist to ingratiate herself into the family of the man whom she believes to be responsible for her son's death.

+The series premiered in the United Kingdom on BritBox on 27 May, 2021, and ran for one series of 5 episodes until 17 June, 2021.
+A second series was in development, titled A Sword In My Bones.
+ITVX, which absorbed Britbox, announced it would not proceed.

 Premise

-Following the death of her son in a hit and run, all Frances Cairnes wants is to hunt down and kill the man she believes is responsible.
-When she finally tracks him down, she tricks her way into his house and plots his murder from within.
+Following the death of her son in a hit and run, all Frances Cairnes wants is to hunt down and kill the person she believes is responsible.
+When she believes she has tracked him down, she tricks her way into his house and plots his murder from within.
+Meantime, the new police inspector in the area has found out that his predecessor didn't do a thorough job with the original investigation, and is seeking answers himself.